 - You must be receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit

 - You must be unable to work from home and will lose income as a result

 - You must have been told to self-isolate by NHS Test and Trace

 The government claim this will help out 4 million workers.
 But the scheme is full of flaws.

-Government figures suggest 12 million workers do not receive occupational sick pay and will only receive SSP if they have to isolate.
+Second, government figures suggest 12 million workers do not receive occupational sick pay and will only receive SSP if they have to isolate.
 Only the worst paid 4 million – those that have their incomes topped up by social security payments – will qualify for this scheme.
-The other 8 million will still have to take a massive financial hit if they are told to isolate by Test and Trace meaning many will take measures to avoid being traced.
+The other 8 million will still have to take a massive financial hit if they get a positive test or are told to isolate by Test and Trace meaning many will avoid getting tested and will take measures to avoid being traced.
 Furthermore, many of the 4 million workers who qualify will be employed part-time and may well earn more with this £500 isolation payment than they would have done for two weeks work.
 In contrast, a low waged full time worker who does not qualify for social security payments would suffer much more financial hardship if they have to isolate on SSP.
 This scheme does not help those with most to lose from isolation.

 For example, a family of two adult minimum wage workers with no occupational sick pay entitlement could lose nearly £800 of income if one of their children developed symptoms of Coronavirus and they had to isolate for two weeks on SSP.
 The family next door might have one adult in full time work and another working 5 hours a week topping up their income with housing benefit.
 If the part time worker gets told to isolate by Test and Trace this household could have an extra £400+ for the two weeks of isolation.
 Statistically it is more likely that the adults in the first household are infected with Coronavirus.